 Violation of this code may result in disciplinary action, including termination of employment.
 The Board of Directors shall determine, or designate appropriate persons to determine. actions to be taken in the event of violations of this code.

 Any amendment or waiver of this code may be made only by the Board of Directors.

 CORPORATE INTEGRITY PROGRAM CODE OF CONDUCT

-The Corporate Integrity Program is effective only if it has the full understanding and support of all Bio¬Reference employees.
+The Corporate Integrity Program is effective only if it has the full understanding and support of all Bio-Reference personnel (directors and employees).
 Since the Code of Conduct is the core of our Integrity Program, it is vital that all personnel read the Code of Conduct carefully.
 The Code of Conduct clarifies the high standards of our professionalism expected under the Corporate Integrity Program.
 A written version of our Code of Conduct is necessary to ensure that all personnel share our commitment to producing accurate high quality services in an honest and ethical fashion.

 CODE OF CONDUCT